mirfan899/sppas/Packager/doc/02_interface/24_cli_main.md

 When a shell is active a program is typically invoked by typing its name followed by command-line arguments (if any).

-Such programs are located in the `bin` sub-directory of the `sppas` directory included in the SPPAS package.
+Such programs are located in the `bin` folder of the `sppas` directory included in the SPPAS package.
+All these programs are written with the programming language Python 2.7.

 It is usual for a program to be able to display a brief summary of its parameters.
 Each program included in SPPAS provides its usage by using the option `--help`, as for example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~